Back to top

 San Rafael — 2023 Marin County Fair

 • The 2023 Marin County Fair in San Rafael offers what is pretty much Marin County's official fireworks display.
-Fair admission is $20–$25 and includes free carnival rides, exhibits, music, and more.
-This year's fair theme is "So Happy Together!"
-Fireworks begin at 9:30 pm every night from June 30–July 4.
+Fair admission includes free carnival rides, exhibits, music, and more.
+This year's fair theme is "Electrifying!"
+Fireworks begin at 9:30 pm every night June 30–July 4.
 Fair hours are 11 am–11 pm; last entry at 10 pm.
 Location: Marin County Fairgrounds, Civic Center Drive, San Rafael.
 Info: (415) 499-6400 or www.marinfair.org.

 Sausalito 4th of July Parade & Fireworks Extravaganza

-• Sausalito’s 4th of July parade will commence at 10 am down Bridgeway and Caledonia Street.
-Everyone is invited to gather for an afternoon picnic at Dunphy Park where Marin locals, The Humdinger Band will cover rock favorites from 12:30-4:30 pm from the gazebo.
+• Sausalito’s 4th of July parade will commence at 10 am down 2nd and Main Streets.
+Everyone is invited to gather for an afternoon picnic at Dunphy Park with food, entertainment, and more.
 Come and enjoy a good old-fashioned 4th of July celebration!
 Visit their website.

 • Sausalito's Fireworks Extravaganza takes place at Gabrielson Park.
-Neon Velvet is sure to keep you dancing from 6:30-9 pm.
+Bay Area favorite band Pride & Joy will perform from 6:30–9 pm.
+Food and beverages will be available for purchase and tables may be reserved online.
 Fireworks will begin around 9:15 pm and last for half an hour.
 Visit their website.

 Tiburon & Angel Island

 • One of the best ways to see the San Francisco fireworks display is from the Bay on an Angel Island–Tiburon Ferry 4th of July fireworks cruises.
-The cruise begins boarding at 8 pm and departs at 8:30 pm from the Tiburon ferry dock off Main Street, and returns after the show at approximately 10:30 pm.
+The cruise begins boarding at 8 pm and departs at 8:30 pm from the Tiburon ferry dock off Main Street, and returns at approximately 10:30 pm.
 Tickets: $92 adults, $79 children ages 5–12, free for children under 5.
 Bring your own picnic dinner; beer, wine, soft drinks, and snacks will be available for purchase on board.
-Reservations are required.
-For more info and reservations call (415) 435-2131 or visit their website.
+Reservations required.
+More info and reservations: (415) 435-2131 or visit their website.

 Woodacre 4th of July Parade & Festivities

-• Start the 4th of July off with the Woodacre firefighters' pancake breakfast from 7 to 11 am at the Woodacre Fire Station, 33 Castle Rock Road.
-They're be a free jumpy house, firetruck rides, disaster preparedness information, and more.
+• Start the 4th of July off with the Woodacre firefighters' pancake breakfast at 9 am at the Woodacre Fire Station, 33 Castle Rock Road.
+In addition to a breakfast of pancakes, eggs, and sausage, here will be a bounce house, disaster preparedness information, community groups, and more.
 Event details

 Sausalito Fireworks